Feeding Pets a Vegan Diet?

 Mixing two foods offers more variety.
 Plus, one brand may offer something the other is missing.
 I also share fresh fruits and vegetables with my dogs.
 They love frozen wild blueberries, spirulina tablets, raw carrot sticks, cucumber, and apple slices.

 DO NOT FEED: grapes, raisins, onions, garlic, avocado (unless it is Haas), chocolate, coffee.
-More foods toxic to pets.
+More foods toxic to some pets.

 I don’t feel very good about feeding my dogs meat.
 On the other hand, I wouldn’t feel good about forcing them to live on a diet that isn’t ideally suited to their digestive system.
 It is a hard choice we each have to make, balancing the welfare of our pets with our personal preferences.